?WHAT IS OSTEOPATHY

 The General Osteopathic Council explain “all UK-registered osteopaths and final year osteopathy students have access to a range of research journals through our dedicated website for osteopaths, the o zone.
 The aim of providing this resource is to improve research awareness amongst osteopaths and encourage evidence-based practice.”

-The first visit can last up to an hour.
-Firstly, a case history will be taken to understand current symptoms, as well as your medical history to ensure it is safe to treat.
-You will then be asked to undress down to your underwear for an assessment using medical tests often used by doctors.
+In the first visit, a case history will be taken to understand your current symptoms, as well as your medical history to ensure it is safe to treat.
+There will then be a physical assessment to diagnose what is causing your symptoms.

-If you will be more comfortable, please bring shorts to wear for the examination and chaperones are always welcome.
+You may be required to partially undress, so feel free to bring shorts or wear leggings if more comfortable.
+Chaperones are always welcome.
 Please note, for patients aged under 16 years, a parent/guardian will need to be present in the treatment room at all times.

 Following the assessment, Zoë will explain her diagnosis and her plan for treatment (if appropriate) and then begin treatment if you are happy to proceed.
 She will usually give advice about exercises to do and things to avoid in order to continue your improvement following the treatment.